Risk reduction through design awards 2024/25

 A maximum of 3 nominations per company will be accepted.

 Tell us how you have reduced the risk of MSDs for your workers.
-The template will help you develop your nomination.
+The template will assist in developing your nomination.

 Your nomination should include: